 In October 1948, twenty-two months after Juan's arrival in England, Cardinal Griffin granted them permission to set up an oratory or a small chapel and reserve the Blessed Sacrament in the Rutland Court flat.
 A priest from Brompton Oratory said the first Mass in the little oratory on 26th October that year.
 And from then on one of the Oratorians would go each week to celebrate Mass and renew the Blessed Sacrament.

-The Rutland Court flat was rented by Rafael Calvo-Serer, another Spanish Numerary who was working in England.
+The Rutland Court flat was rented by Rafael Calvo-Serer (1916-1988), another Spanish Numerary who was working in England.
 It was Rafael who handled the correspondence between Saint Josemaría Escrivá in Rome and Cardinal Griffin for the setting up of the oratory.

 Rafael, who often travelled to Spain and France, was not able to be in England for the first Mass in the new oratory.
-He later returned to Spain and became the editor of the daily newspaper 'Madrid'.
-He was subsequently exiled because of his anti-Franco stance and had to move to France.
+He later returned to Spain and became the editor of the daily newspaper Madrid.
+He was subsequently exiled because of his anti-Franco stance and went to live in France.

 In 1951 José Antonio Sabater and José Luis González-Simancas left England to help start Gaztelueta School in Bilbao.
 This was to be the first secondary school set up as a corporate undertaking by Opus Dei.

 Other Numeraries came to England from Spain to replace them.
-Among them was Richard Stork, who arrived on 16th March 1951 to start an engineering degree at London University.
+Among them was Richard Stork (1930-2021), who arrived on 16th March 1951 to start an engineering degree at London University.
 Richard's father was a Scottish Presbyterian who had settled and married in Spain.
 During the Spanish Civil War (1936-1939) the couple and their children became evacuees and lived in London.
-Soon after the war ended they returned to Spain, which was where Richard Stork met Opus Dei.
+Soon after the end of the war they returned to Spain, which was where Richard Stork met Opus Dei.
 In April 1950 he joined as a Numerary, and from that moment on was very keen to return to London to help with the development of Opus Dei in England.

 Meanwhile a law student called Michael Richards had come to know Opus Dei while studying at University College London.
 He became the first person to ask to join Opus Dei as a Numerary in England.